Afghanistan: Pen Farthing through Kabul airport security with animals

 Published

-The Ministry of Defence says Pen Farthing and his animals are awaiting a flight out of Afghanistan.Full Article
+The Ministry of Defence said Pen Farthing and his animals are awaiting a flight out of Afghanistan.Full Article

 Published

-The Ministry of Defence says Pen Farthing and his animals are awaiting a flight out of Afghanistan.Full Article
+The Ministry of Defence said Pen Farthing and his animals are awaiting a flight out of Afghanistan.Full Article

 Pen Farthing is a former Royal Marine and wants his animals and staff from Nowzad animal rescue to come back to Britain.
 Veuer’s..